 In Lean on Pete, Charley’s search for home moves the plot, but the emotional journey to find home is at the heart of all Andrew Haigh’s work (Weekend, 45 Years, the TV show Looking).
-This essay on Andrew Haigh’s films is the fifth feature in our Special Issue on Lean on Pete, which is now available for purchase as an ebook here.
+This essay is featured in our ebook on Lean on Pete, which you can purchase here.

 “Can I come in?”
 15-year-old Charley (Charlie Plummer) is standing at the threshold of his kitchen when he poses this question to his father’s latest one night stand.
 “It’s your kitchen,” she replies.
 But no place really feels like it’s his to Charley, the quiet teenager at the centre of Lean on Pete.
 He has never felt at home or safe in a space.
 Even this kitchen is in a house in a new city, just the latest in a series of moves his father regularly puts him through.
 Before long, his father lands in hospital, and Charley sets off alone, in search of somewhere and someone to call home — first at the local horse racing stable, and later, on the road and into the wilderness, toward his long-lost aunt’s house.